12 Keys Rohypnol Abuse Treatment Center

 What Part of the Brain Does Rohypnol Damage?

 Rohypnol affects the GABA receptors in your brain — the same ones that are affected by alcohol – which makes mixing the two extremely dangerous and potentially lethal.
-Both work to reduce brain activity among those who are under the influence reports the University of Washington.
+Both work to reduce brain activity among those who are under the influence reports at the University of Washington.
 Once you develop a physical dependency on Rohypnol, your body needs larger amounts of the drug in order to maintain certain comfort levels or to achieve a consistent high.

 Under the influence of this date rape drug, you may behave as though you’re extremely drunk as a result of the slowed brain function.
 This includes things like slurred speech, loss of muscle control and an inability to defend yourself against unwanted sexual advances or sexual assault.
 You might also find that, due to lowered inhibitions caused by the drug, you’re more receptive to advances you would never entertain if sober.